mbs3c/mbs3c.github.io/_posts/2018-05-21-rz-php-serial-killer-writeup.markdown

 ?>
 {% endhighlight %}

-Walking through the PHP code, first notice two private members (?).
+Walking through the PHP code, first notice two private members.
 Immediately following that is the __construct() method.
 This magic method is called on each newly-created object, generally utilized for initialization of some sort.
 Inside the constructor is an empty array cast to an object, which is assigned to $this->uStruct.

 From the PHP documentation, ["If a value of any other type is converted to an object, a new instance of the stdClass built-in class is created.
 If the value was NULL, the new instance will be empty.
 An array converts to an object with properties named by keys and corresponding values."](http://php.net/manual/en/language.types.object.php#language.types.object.casting)